overbrowsing/pruner/README.md

 ### Mobile Optimization

-On mobile devices (below the `mobileBreakpoint`), only the middle image of the grid will load for better performance.
-For larger screens, the full tiled image grid is stitched together into a canvas.
+On mobile devices (below the `mobileBreakpoint`), only the central tiles of the grid are loaded for improved performance.
+This is determined by the `mobileScale` parameter, which adjusts the scaling of the tiles based on the device’s screen size.
+For larger screens, the entire tiled image grid is constructed and displayed on a canvas.

 ## License